rightjs/rightjs-docs/docs/en/plugins/drag-and-drop/draggable.md

     // ... and remove the dragging ability again draggable.destroy();

-You can also use the auto-discovery feature and the {Element} level shortcuts to create draggables.
+You can also use the auto-initialization feature and the {Element} level shortcuts to create draggables.
 See the main [drag-and-drop](/plugins/drag-and-drop) page for more details.